RoboKamu/Micro-VX/README.md

 Original PCB according to the schematic.
 Utilizing the Accelerometer (3-axis LIS2DW12) and I2C pin headers for OLED display (SSD1306).

 * **Audio analyzer:**
 Modified after assembly (refer to hardware folder).
-The PCB used for the audio analysis with MEMS microphone (B4013AM423-093).
+The PCB used for the audio analysis with electret microphone (B4013AM423-093).
 Also utilizes the I2C pin headers for OLED display (SSD1306) and a mechanical switch to change program state.

 #### 1.2 Firmware